Environment and Safety

 For the protection of our employees and the environment, Amphenol Ltd is committed to be compliant with all applicable environmental, health and safety regulations.

-• We provide all of our employees with relevant training courses, so they can make decision and take action in accordance to our environmental and safety policies.
+We want our commitment towards environmental, health and safety issues to run through our entire organisation.
+We provide all of our employees with relevant training courses, so they can make decision and take action in accordance to our environmental and safety policies.
+We communicate openly with our employees, partners, local authorities, and other interested parties regarding environmental and safety issues.

 For questions regarding Amphenol Ltd’s Environmental actions and Compliance, please contact our Health & Safety Team.

-• By implementing risk preventive actions identified through risk analyses.
+- By implementing risk preventive actions identified through risk analyses.

-• By integrating safety into the processes.
+- By integrating safety into the processes

-RoHS & REACH
+RoHS

 RoHS – the UK’s Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012, as amended – require that the homogeneous materials within new electrical and electronic equipment must contain less than 0.1% by weight of lead, mercury, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyl ethers (PBDE), bis(2-ethylhexyl) phthalate (DEHP), benzyl butyl phthalate (BBP), dibutyl phthalate (DBP), diisobutyl phthalate (DIBP), and less than 0.01% Cadmium.